Hypogammaglobulinemia and Primary Immunodeficiency: Symptoms, Causes, and Treatment

 Immunoglobulin Blood Tests

 The first step in diagnosing HG is a blood test that measures your levels of immunoglobulins — IgG, IgM, and IgA.
 IgG levels are usually the most important for diagnosing HG.
-If you have selective IgA deficiency, your IgA level will be unusually low, while the others might be normal.

-Your results will be compared to the average levels for your age.
+Your results will be compared to the average antibody levels for your age.
 Based on how low your levels are, your healthcare provider will classify your HG as mild, moderate, or severe.
 Low antibody levels are sometimes temporary, so the test is usually repeated over time to confirm the diagnosis.

 Vaccine Responses